-A Snake-Inspired Multi-Segmented Magnetic Soft Robot towards Medical Applications
+A Snake-Inspired Multi-Segmented Magnetic Soft Robot Towards Medical Applications

-Chen Wang, Venkata Rithwick Puranam, Sarthak Misra, and Venkatasubramanian Kalpathy Venkiteswaran
+Chen Wang , Venkata Rithwick Puranam , Sarthak Misra , Senior Member, IEEE, and Venkatasubramanian Kalpathy Venkiteswaran , Member, IEEE

 Abstract-Magnetically-actuated soft robots have potential for medical application but require further innovation on functionality and biocompatibility.
-In this study, a multisegmented snake-inspired soft robot with dissolvable and biocompatible segments is designed.
+In this letter, a multi-segmented snakeinspired soft robot with dissolvable and biocompatible segments is designed.
 The actuation response under external magnetic field is investigated through simulations and experiments.
-A dissolve-controllable mixture of gelatin, glycerol and water (GGW) in a mass ratio of 1:5:6 is used to form the structure of the robot.
+A dissolvecontrollable mixture of gelatin, glycerol and water (GGW) in a mass ratio of 1:5:6 is used to form the structure of the robot.
 The dissolution of GGW in water and mucus is tested.
 Magnetic cubes made of silicone rubber mixed with ferromagnetic particles are used to achieve snake-like motion under the influence of a rotating magnetic field.
 The motion of the robot is tested under different magnitudes and frequencies of the magnetic field.
 The ability of the robot to navigate obstacles, move over ground and under water as well as on the oil-coated surface, dissolve and release a drug is demonstrated through experiments.
-The combination of multisegmented design and biocompatible and dissolvable materials illustrates the potential of such robots for medical applications.
+The combination of multi-segmented design and biocompatible and dissolvable materials illustrates the potential of such robots for medical applications.